grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

-which is enough to pass this compiler error, but then we've got another one - nothing is assigned to the `channel` variable. `Channel` is a role and, as mentioned in the last chapter, we use mocks to play the roles of our collaborators.
-This makes the following code:
+which is enough to get past this compiler error, but then I get another one - there is nothing assigned to the `channel` variable.
+Again, I have to turn my thinking on.Luckily, this time I can lean on a simple rule: in my design, `Channel` is a role and, as mentioned in the last chapter, I use mocks to, play the roles of my collaborators.
+So the conclusion is to use a mock.
+This makes the following line:

 ```csharp
 Channel channel;